 Do you feel safe coming out in front of me, or are there specific times or situations when it feels scary for you to be seen by me?

-- If so, what do you think would help make those situations feel safer?
+- If so, what would help make those situations feel safer?

 Inner Child Healing Prompts – Conclusion

 Becoming a whole person means working on your relationship with your inner child.
 Inner child healing is a process, and it takes time.
-But you can start the journey at home in the comfort of your own space.
+But you can start the journey at home in your own space.
 That’s why we’ve put together some prompts for you to work on.

 The best way to heal our past wounds, whether from childhood or beyond, is by engaging with the pain gently and lovingly—and that means having a relationship with your inner child!
-The more we can love ourselves and accept ourselves as children (even if that wasn’t how things were when we were younger), the more room there will be in our lives for healing old wounds.
+The more we can love ourselves and accept ourselves as children (even if that wasn’t how things were when we were younger), the more room there will be to heal old wounds.

 If your inner child is feeling hurt or scared, it’s essential to take the time to listen to them and help them feel safe.
 You can do this by giving them lots of hugs or doing activities together that bring you closer as a team.